 from which we get that $m^{\text{eff}}_{\alpha}=m^{\text{eff}}_{\beta}=m^{\text{eff}}_{\Psi}=m_a$.
 This result motivates two remarks: on the one hand, we observe that although the original potential is not symmetric in \(\alpha\) and \(\beta\), the expansion around the minimum can produce quadratic terms with an effective symmetry between both of them, and, as a result, the same masses for \(\alpha\) and \(\beta\).
 On the other hand, the mass of the axion $\beta$ is equal to that of the axino $\psi$, which indicates that supersymmetry remains unbroken.
-We also prove this by computing that the potential cancels in the two minima.
-Note that due to the specific form of our potential, we would have obtained the same result had we expanded around the trivial minimum without shifting the fields.
-The equal mass values for the fermion and the two scalars is a peculiar feature derived from the shape of our potential, which in its turn is imposed by supersymmetry.
-In addition, we verify that this breaking symmetry mechanism does not give mass to the photino $\Lambda$.
+We also prove this by computing that the potential is null at the two minima.
+Note that due to the specific form of our potential, the same result would be obtained by expanding around the trivial minimum without shifting the fields.
+The equal mass values for the fermion and the two scalars are a peculiar feature derived from the shape of our potential, which in its turn is imposed by supersymmetry.
+In addition, we verify that this symmetry breaking mechanism does not give mass to the photino $\Lambda$.